 Online Watermark Tools

-If you don’t want to go to the hassle of downloading a program, there are loads of browser based watermarking tools that you can take advantage of.
-Our favourite is PicMarkr, because of the way it integrates Facebook and Flickr to allow you to pull photos from your favorite photo sharing sites and watermark them all automatically rather than uploading everything individually.
+If you don’t want to go to the hassle of downloading a program, there are loads of browser-based watermarking tools that you can take advantage of.
+Our favorite is PicMarkr, because of the way it integrates Facebook and Flickr to allow you to pull photos from your favorite photo-sharing sites and watermark them all automatically rather than uploading everything individually.

-Unfortunately, PicMarkr gives you limited functionality about choosing the opacity of your watermark so it’s not quote an all-purpose watermarking tool.
-If you need semi transparent watermarks, try the web tool PicMark to add watermarks to all your images.
+Unfortunately, PicMarkr gives you limited functionality in choosing the opacity of your watermark so it does not quote an all-purpose watermarking tool.
+If you need semi-transparent watermarks, try the web tool PicMark to add watermarks to all your images.

 How To Create Watermarks In Lightroom